Influencer (film)

-Influencer is a 2022 American horror thriller film directed by Kurtis David Harder from a screenplay he co-wrote with Tesh Guttikonda.
+Influencer is a 2022 American thriller film directed by Kurtis David Harder from a screenplay he co-wrote with Tesh Guttikonda.
 It stars Cassandra Naud, Emily Tennant, Rory J. Saper and Sara Canning.
 The film had its world premiere at the Brooklyn Horror Film Festival on October 16, 2022 and was released on Shudder on May 26, 2023.
-A sequel titled Influencers will be released on Shudder in 2025.
+A sequel titled Influencers was released on Shudder in 2025.